regehr/guided-tree-search/aflplusplus/README.md

 - tested against the afl++ stable branch from May 30 2023: https://github.com/AFLplusplus/AFLplusplus

-- build by running a command like this: `AFL=$HOME/AFLplusplus make`

-- run using a command like this: `AFL_CUSTOM_MUTATOR_ONLY=1 AFL_CUSTOM_MUTATOR_LIBRARY=$HOME/guided-tree-search/aflplusplus/guide-gen.so ~/AFLplusplus-regehr/afl-fuzz -i ./in -o out -- /home/regehr/llvm-project/build-for-afl/bin/opt -O2 @@`

 ## A Complete Example

 The commands below are just examples, you'll likely need to adapt some